Last update: 23rd November 2021

 We have contingency plans in place to deal with the effects of the COVID-19 coronavirus.
 Here is our current advice to customers.
-Given the latest advice form the government, we are maintaining 'business as usual' with our successful programme of largely working from home.
+We have adopted a mix of office-based and hybrid home/office working, which is now our norm.

 We are running remotely-delivered courses.
 Our Exeter classrooms are closed until further notice.